treeframework/trump.hidden/README.md

 ## Dependencies

-The Hidden module depends on one other module:
+The `hidden` module depends on one other module:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)

-If you install the Hidden module using Bower, you will get these dependencies at the same time.
+If you install the `hidden` module using Bower, you will get these dependencies at the same time.
 If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-The recommended installation method is Bower, but you can install the Hidden module via npm, Git Submodule, or copy and paste.
+You can install `hidden` module via Bower, npm, Git Submodule, or copy and paste.

 ### Install using Bower: